jjchavanne/iam-vulnerable/modules/free-resources/privesc-paths/PrivEsc3-CreateEC2WithExistingIP.md

 ```
 ```
 vi ~/.aws/credentials

+# add this line with the token under the new profile
 aws_session_token = <TOKEN>
 ```

-16. Add user to group
+16. Add user to group using the **stolen-keys** profile
 ```
 aws iam add-user-to-group --group-name privesc-sre-group --user-name privesc3-CreateEC2WithExistingInstanceProfile-user --profile stolen-keys
 ```